jhudsl/tidyversecourse/docs/02-get-data.md

 ## APIs

-**Application Programming Interfaces (APIs)** are, in the most general sense, software that allow to different web-based applications to communicate with one another over the Internet.
+**Application Programming Interfaces (APIs)** are, in the most general sense, software that allow different web-based applications to communicate with one another over the Internet.
 Modern APIs conform to a number of standards.
 This means that many different applications are using the same approach, so a single package in R is able to take advantage of this and communicate with many different applications, as long as the application's API adheres to this generally agreed upon set of "rules".

 The R package that we'll be using to acquire data and take advantage of this is called `httr`.
 This package name suggests that this is an "R" package for "HTTP".
 So, we know what R is, but what about HTTP?

-You've probably seeing HTTP before at the start of web addresses, (ie http://www.gmail.com), so you may have some intuition that HTTP has something to do with the Internet, which is absolutely correct!
+You've probably seen HTTP before at the start of web addresses, (ie http://www.gmail.com), so you may have some intuition that HTTP has something to do with the Internet, which is absolutely correct!
 HTTP stands for Hypertext Transfer Protocol.
 In the broadest sense, HTTP transactions allow for messages to be sent between two points on the Internet.
 You, on your computer can request something from a web page, and the protocol (HTTP) allows you to connect with that webpage's server, do something, and then return you whatever it is you asked for.

 Working with a web API is similar to accessing a website in many ways.
 When you type a URL (ie www.google.com) into your browser, information is sent from your computer to your browser.
 Your browser then interprets what you're asking for and displays the website you've requested.
 Web APIs work similarly.
 You **request** some information from the API and the API sends back a **response**.

-The `httr` package will hep you carry out these types of requests within R. Let's stop talking about it, and see an actual example!
+The `httr` package will help you carry out these types of requests within R. Let's stop talking about it, and see an actual example!

 ![HTTP access via `httr`](https://docs.google.com/presentation/d/1oK-vBO2kVl9VlzsZTwd61pqURcdKfRulmrOoxYkjlLg/export/png?id=1oK-vBO2kVl9VlzsZTwd61pqURcdKfRulmrOoxYkjlLg&pageid=g3d5b27bb5d_0_69)

 ### Getting Data: `httr`

-HTTP is based on a number of important verbs : `GET()`, `HEAD()`, `PATCH()`, `PUT()`, `DELETE()` and `POST()`.
+HTTP is based on a number of important verbs : `GET()`, `HEAD()`, `PATCH()`, `PUT()`, `DELETE()`, and `POST()`.
 For the purposes of retrieving data from the Internet, you may be able to guess which verb will be the most important for our purposes! `GET()` will allow us to *fetch* a resource that already exists.
 We'll specify a URL to tell `GET()` where to go look for what we want.
 While we'll only highlight `GET()` in this lesson, for full understanding of the many other HTTP verbs and capabilities of `httr`, refer to the additional resources provided at the end of this lesson.

 `GET()` will access the API, provide the API with the necessary information to request the data we want, and retrieve some output.